 The CM MUST support varying the amount of transmit power.
 Requirements are presented for 1) range of reported transmit power per channel; 2) step size of power commands; 3) step size accuracy (actual change in output power per channel compared to commanded change); and 4) absolute accuracy of CM output power per channel.
-The protocol by which power adjustments are performed is defined in [MULPI].
+The protocol by which power adjustments are performed is defined in [MULPI3.0].
 Such adjustments by the CM MUST be within the ranges of tolerances described below.
 A CM MUST confirm that the transmit power per channel limits are met after a RNG-RSP is received for each of the CM's active channels that are referenced.
 An active channel for a CM is defined as any channel for which the CM has been given a grant, which it will use for channel initialization, or ranging, or any channel for which the CM is "ranged."
 The set of "active channels" is also called the Transmit Channel Set.
 (There will be some mechanism by which a CMTS can command a CM to deactivate an active channel, for the purpose of either reducing the number of active channels on that CM or for the purpose of adding a different active channel as a replacement upstream channel for that CM.)
 Note that the set of channels actually bursting upstream from a CM is a subset of the active channels on that CM; often one or all active channels on a CM will not be bursting, but such quiet channels are still "active channels" for that CM.

 Transmit power per channel is defined as the average RF power in the occupied bandwidth (channel width) transmitted in the data symbols of a burst, assuming equal likely QAM symbols, measured at the F-connector of the CM.
 Total transmit power is defined as the sum of the transmit power per channel of each channel transmitting a burst at a given time.
 Maximum and minimum transmit power per channel level requirements refer to the CM's target transmit power per channel levels, defined as the CM's estimate of its actual transmit power per channel.
-The actual transmitted power per channel MUST be within 2 dB of the target power.
+The actual transmitted power per channel MUST be within ±2 dB of the target power.
 The target transmit power per channel MUST be variable over the range specified in Table B-9.
-The target transmit power per channel MAY be variable over a range that extends above the maximum levels specified in Table B-4, Table B-5, and Table B-6.
-The CM MUST NOT exceed a target transmit power level per channel of 61 dBmV.
+The CM MUST use the target transmit power per channel commanded by the CMTS, up to the maximum capability of the CM.
+If the Extended Upstream Transmit Power Support TLV in the MDD is OFF, the CMTS MUST NOT command the CM to a transmit power above Pmax given in Table B-3, Table B-4, and Table B-5.
+If the Extended Upstream Transmit power level per channel greater than 61 dBmV.
+When this TLV is on, the CM is expected to be commanded to exceed the transmit power Pmax listed in Table B-3, Table B-4, and Table B-5 by an amount that is vendor-specific, meeting operator requirements.
 Note that all fidelity requirements specified in Section B.6.2.22 still apply when the CM is operating over an extended transmit power range.